<< Yesterday

 1962 The Colt .45s capture their first doubleheader sweep in franchise history when they beat the Pirates twice at Forbes Field, 10-6 and 10-3.
 Outfielder Carl Warwick, recently acquired from St. Louis for Opening Day starter Bobby Shantz, contributes six hits in the twin bill victories.

 1989 The Orioles, known as the Browns when the club played in St. Louis, become the fifth franchise in baseball history to record their 3,000th victory.
-The other clubs which have reached the milestone include the Cubs, Giants, Pirates, and Yankees.
+The other clubs that have reached the milestone include the Cubs, Giants, Pirates, and Yankees.

 1990 Randy Johnson, blanking the Tigers, 2-0, becomes the first Mariner in franchise history to pitch a no-hitter.
 The southpaw strikes out eight while walking six in the first hitless game thrown in the 14-year existence of the Kingdome.